splanck/vush/README.md

 - `alias NAME=value` - define an alias or list all aliases when used without arguments.
 - `unalias NAME` - remove an alias.
 - `shift` - drop the first positional parameter.
+- `break` - exit the nearest loop.
+- `continue` - start the next iteration of the nearest loop.
 - `getopts OPTSTRING VAR` - parse positional parameters, storing the current option letter in `VAR`, any argument in `OPTARG`, and advancing `OPTIND`.